This guidance was updated on July 24, 2020.

 Temporary ADS Changes

-Supporting a person directly in their home or residential setting remains a top priority for DODD and is the preferred method of service delivery during this state of emergency.
+Supporting a person directly in their home remains a top priority for DODD and is the preferred method of service delivery during this state of emergency.
 However, it is acknowledged that this may not always be possible for everyone.
 Most services within the adult day array already permit services to be delivered in ways other than in-person for specified situations.
 For example, the Vocational Habilitation service allows for monitoring and counseling to be delivered through contact over the telephone.

 - Include the delivery of ADS services in the home of a person with disabilities,

 - include the delivery of ADS services on behalf of a person with disabilities,